Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 And that means brushing weekly during regular sheds and daily during the semi-annual big sheds when Goldens blow their coats.

-Understanding the maintenance requirements of a Golden Retriever and any potential issues is important.
+Understanding the maintenance requirements of a Golden Retriever and any potential issues is essential.

 I wrote an article on the maintenance requirements for Golden Retrievers and what to expect from shedding, health issues, exercise needs, and much more.
 If you’re interested, you can find that article here: Golden Retrievers: High or Low Maintenance?
 (Here’s the Verdict).